CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Objects.rst

       * ``Do not block the holder`` will not do anything with the registrant, they will be able to change any contact information or the designated registrar or to be deleted,
-      * ``Block the holder`` will apply the same blocking statuses to the registrant as the blocked domain(s) (this option can be chosen only if you're blocking all domains of this registrant at once),
+      * ``Block the holder`` will apply the same blocking flags to the registrant as the blocked domain(s) (this option can be selected only if you're blocking all domains of this registrant at once),
-      * ``Create copy of the holder`` will duplicate the contact and apply the same blocking statuses to the duplicate as to the domain being blocked while the other domains and the original contact remain intact.
+      * ``Create copy of the holder`` will duplicate the contact and apply the same blocking flags to the duplicate as to the domain being blocked while the other domains and the original contact remain intact.
    * *Block to date* – on this date, the blocking will be cancelled automatically,
-   * *Blocking statuses* – select which blocking statuses to turn on.
+   * *Blocking statuses* – select which blocking flags to turn on.

 #.
 Apply the blocking by clicking the :guilabel:`Block` button
    and confirm with :guilabel:`OK`.

 ..
-Note:: A blocked contact cannot be restored, you will have to use another one when unblocking the domain.
+Note:: A blocked holder will be restored during domain unblocking automatically under certain conditions.
+See `Unblock a domain`_.

 Change blocking of a domain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a domain already has been set some blocking statuses, you can modify them
+If a domain already has been set some blocking flags, you can modify them
 following this procedure:

 #.
 In the WebAdmin, :ref:`view domain's details <view-objects-details>` and